 Many patients have a history of damage to the nervous system, developmental delay, abnormal neurologic examination results, and other types of seizures.
 Atypical absence seizures usually continue into adulthood.

-Atonic seizures occur most often in children, usually as part of Lennox-Gastaut syndrome.
+Atonic seizures occur most often in children, usually as part of the Lennox-Gastaut syndrome.
 Atonic seizures are characterized by brief, complete loss of muscle tone and consciousness.
 Children fall or pitch to the ground, risking trauma, particularly head injury.

 Tonic-clonic seizures may be